bplmaps/toi-field-trips/content/locations/stockbridge.md

 # Post-War Displacement

 In the immediate aftermath of the Revolution, appreciation was expressed directly by George Washington in the form of an ox roast in 1783, but even then, the “Stockbridge Indians” were becoming outsiders in their own town.
 In 1783, only two selectmen were indigenous men, and by 1784 there were none.
 By the following year the majority of the “Stockbridge Indians” had relocated to NY to live with the Oneida forming New Stockbridge (Calloway, p.
 100-102).
 But again, the NY government was pressuring Indigenous Peoples to leave the state and by the 1790s problems had arisen again.
 In a narrative of his diplomatic work with western Indigenous Nations Hendrick Aupaumut notes:
->In all my arguments with these Indians, I have as it were oblige to say nothing with regard of the conduct of Yorkers, how they cheat my fathers, how they taken our lands Unjustly, and how my fathers were groaning as it were to their graves, in losing their lands for nothing, although they were faithful friends to the Whites” (Historical Society of Penn., p.128)
+>In all my arguments with these Indians, I have as it were oblige to say nothing with regard of the conduct of Yorkers, how they cheat my fathers, how they taken our lands Unjustly, and how my fathers were groaning as it were to their graves, in losing their lands for nothing, although they were faithful friends to the Whites (Historical Society of Penn., p.128)

 It seems clear that despite the ongoing loyalty of the “Stockbridge Indians” and Aupaumut’s continued diplomatic work, the new US government was unconcerned with reciprocating any assistance.
 By the early 1800s, the “Stockbridge Indians” had moved again to Indiana, only to find out the land had already been taken.
 They eventually settled in Wisconsin in 1822, where their descendants remain today, over 1100 miles away from the town their ancestors founded ([Stockbridge-Munsee Band of Mohicans]( https://www.mohican.com/brief-history/)).
 An 1855 Map of Stockbridge shows almost no trace of the Mohicans who started the town.